 - Run the GeoSpatial exploration tool to map geocoded addresses accross Urban and Rural Areas (URA).

-- Longitude and Latitude have a 0 value: when using Filtering organisation names for a very few proportion of addresses (less than 0,002% in our tests), longitude and latitude received a 0 when addresses have been geocoded with a postal codes (layer = postalcode).
+- Longitude and Latitude with 0 values: when using Filtering organisation names for a very few proportion of addresses (less than 0,002% in our tests), longitude and latitude received a 0 when addresses have been geocoded with a postal codes (layer = postalcode).
 This appears when all the previous steps failed.
 This information is kept as CorText Geocoding Service has found for these addresses the city and the region names.